· City Guide

 Getting Around Tallinn

-How to get around Tallinn: walking-first neighborhoods, trams and buses for easy hops, and the simplest ways to connect Old Town, Kadriorg, Telliskivi, and the waterfront.
+How to get around Tallinn: walking-first neighborhoods, trams and buses for easy hops, and the simplest ways to connect Old Town, Kadriorg, Telliskivi

 Do You Need a Car in Tallinn?